sharpest-minds/hiring-tips/README.md

 1. Don't have a resume?
 Make one.
 [Use this template for the format](http://zokidesign.com/portfolio/free-resume-template/), [and use this template for the content](https://docs.google.com/document/d/1nN8ruroM-Msu8zyFz9rQlzoCjzv6GD5YI8PzP9DJTKc/edit).
 Go through it and correct [these very common resume mistakes](https://medium.com/@avishalom/resume-mistake-bingo-c08df472976e).
 Then go through it _again_, and correct [these other resume mistakes that are specific to ML and data science](https://towardsdatascience.com/the-4-fastest-ways-not-to-get-hired-as-a-data-scientist-565b42bd011e)!

+2. It's a very good idea to add SharpestMinds to your resume.
+You should mention your mentor's name and company, so that their prestige will rub off on you.
+Keep in mind that we'll continue to support you even after your mentorship ends, so it's correct to say on your resume that you're still at SharpestMinds, even if your term has ended.
+Here's an example of how to include SharpestMinds on your resume:

+TO BE INCLUDED

 2. If English isn't your first language (and even if it is), consider using [Grammarly](https://www.grammarly.com) for your resume, blog posts, and emails.
 Hiring managers will often reject you out of hand for misspellings and grammar errors, and Grammarly is an easy way to save yourself from that.

 3. To prepare for the interview, follow the advice at the end of [this blog post](https://blog.usejournal.com/i-interviewed-at-six-top-companies-in-silicon-valley-in-six-days-and-stumbled-into-six-job-offers-fe9cc7bbc996).
 It's geared to software engineering, but can be easily adapted to ML / data science.